zainafzal08/Resume/README.md

 2. Add in all the content
 3. Make jsfiddles for some scripts
 4. remember to show off about summer internship
-5. link twitter (also set up twitter lmao)
+5. link twitter
+6. set up live sites (better dic + flashcard + maybe timer)

 ## pages